Daedeross/MapToolDiceWidget/README.md

 ![Shadowrun Settings](media/settings-screen-sr5.png)

-Shadowrun only uses one size die, the d6.
+Shadowrun only uses one size of die, the d6.
 All dice pools are composed of some number of d6s, thus there is only one die button (the S-looking logo).
 The other button (with the 'Ro6' logo) is a the Advantage button, this has its behavior changed from the default as explained below.

 *Note: to keep it simple, I have ignored initiative (which is different than a normal roll in SR) for this example configuration.*